irena-flextool/flextool/docs/tutorial.md

 ![Choosing_alternative](./choose_alternative_to_excel.png)

 ### Interlude - visualizing the system in a graph
-In Spine Toolbox, it is possible to visualize your system in a graph, which will show all objects, and the relationships between them.
+In Spine Toolbox, it is possible to visualize your system in a graph, which will show all entities, and how they are related to each other.
 To open this visualization mode, open the ***Input data*** database.
 In the top right corner, click on the menu.
 Select ***Graph*** in the *View* section.
-You may visualize all objects by selecting *root* in the *Object tree*, or choose specifically the objects you want to display by selecting them in the *Object tree* (maintain ctrl to select multiple objects).
+You may visualize all entities by selecting *root* in the *Entity tree*, or choose specifically the entities you want to display by selecting them in the *Entity tree* (maintain ctrl to select multiple entities).

 ![Graph_view](./graph_view.png)
 ![Graph_view_example](./graph_view_example.png)